SparrowBrain/Playnite.PlayNext/README.md

 ### StartPage
 ![Main NextPlay view screenshot](/addonDatabase/screenshots/04.jpg)

-PlayNext has a custom view for StartPage.
+PlayNext has a custom view for [StartPage](https://github.com/felixkmh/StartPage-for-Playnite).
 It's designed to look similar to StartPage game shelves.

 ### GameActivity
-In order to get attribute score calculation based on Recent Playtime to work you will need to have GameActivity addon installed.
+In order to get attribute score calculation based on Recent Playtime to work you will need to have [GameActivity](https://github.com/Lacro59/playnite-gameactivity-plugin) addon installed.

+## Localization
+You can help translate the extension to your language on the [Crowdin](https://crowdin.com/project/sparrowbrain-playnite-playnext) page.